 - This spring, find something new at a local farmer’s market or visit a local farm and make something fresh and homemade.

-- Look off the beaten path for some surprising hidden gems like the Oklahoma Hall of Fame, 99s Museum of Women Pilots, the American Banjo Museum or another little-known venues for family fun!
+- Look off the beaten path for some surprising hidden gems like the Oklahoma Hall of Fame, 99s Museum of Women Pilots, the American Banjo Museum or other little-known venues for family fun!

 - Add some nostalgia to your summer at a drive-in movie.
 While the number of drive-ins has dwindled over the years, there are still a few in operation in the metro ready for your family to enjoy a blockbuster flick alfresco.